 Many people make the mistake of saying that a

 person who has a crossed or turned eye (strabismus)

 has a "lazy eye," but lazy eye (amblyopia) and

 strabismus are not the same condition.
 Some of

 the confusion may be due to the fact that strabismus

 either the right or left eye turns all of the

-(an eye turn which occurs only some of the time)
+(an eye turn which turns in different directions and/or occurs only some of the time)

 rarely causes amblyopia.